parthnkheni/MAPS/README.md

-# MAPS: Mechatronic Autonomous Pilot System
+# MAPS: Mobile Autonomous Path-Following System

 An autonomous, touchless-activated, path-following robot that integrates line tracking, obstacle detection, and finish-line recognition.
 Designed for educational use and rapid prototyping with low-cost components and modular embedded control.